 West Caldwell, N.J.: Thank you for calling attention to the problem of caffeine.
 Not only is it a big headache for some coffee drinkers; it also aggravates a serious condition suffered by many women — cystic breast disease.
 During my last year as a regular coffee drinker, I had to have seven breast cysts aspirated or drained.
 Women who have had this procedure will testify that it can be excruciatingly painful.
 I decided the rush from caffeine wasn't worth it.
 Now that I have been caffeine-free for several years, I have not had a single cyst problem.
 I can tell within 15 minutes if I am served caffeine by careless or lazy waitpersons because I develop a severe headache and suffer from mild nausea.

 Reedley, Calif.: May I add to the comments from "Caffeine-Free in Indianapolis"?
 I was a waitress for nearly 30 years and often witnessed the mixing of decaf and regular coffee when the pots ran low.
 There are so many health problems that are made worse by caffeine.
+I know because I suffer from interstitial cystitis.
+Those of us with this bladder problem should refrain from ingesting caffeine.
+Although it is not life-threatening, caffeine can irritate the lining of the bladder, which results in pain and the constant urge to urinate.
+Please, waiters and waitresses, take note.
+A little caffeine CAN hurt — a lot.

 Chicago: Please tell your readers that coffee isn't the only substance that contains caffeine.
 Some soft drinks, chocolate, tea and pain relievers also have caffeine in them.
 People should always check the ingredients.